-This unit will inspire students to think about how important computer programming is in our everyday lives.
-The students will gain experience in programming through a mixture of direct teaching, experimentation and exploration, and tutorials from the LEGO® MINDSTORMS® Education EV3 Software.
+Description of the Learning: This unit will inspire students to think about how important computer programming is in our everyday lives.
+Students will gain experience in programming through a mixture of direct teaching, experimentation and exploration, and tutorials from the LEGO[®] MINDSTORMS[®] Education EV3 Software.